CivicActions/civicactions.com/src/content/team-members/rob-read.md

 He works at the intersection of software development and human interactions, providing agile coaching for CivicActions teams and government clients.
 Rob is also a scientist, inventor, entrepreneur, and veteran of civic tech leadership.
 He created and leads the open-source hardware and software innovation platform Public Invention For All Humanity ([PIFAH](https://github.com/PIFAH/PIFAH)) and is a stickler for good, clean code.

-Robert has a PhD in Computer Science from the University of Texas at Austin, two patents in optics and solar energy, and several published peer-reviewed articles.
+Robert has a Ph.D. in Computer Science from the University of Texas at Austin, two patents in optics and solar energy, and several published peer-reviewed articles.
 He was a Presidential Innovation Fellow in 2013 and co-founded 18F.
 He is also fluent in [Esperanto](http://esperanto.net/en/).